Blended and online learning possibilities

 You can log in to the Moodle with the username and password of the University computer network (the same you use for logging in to the SIS).

 Sisu@UT tool is meant for creating wesites connected with university study, research and administration purposes.
 Published websites are categorized by fields and are searchable by search tool.
-Teachers can log in to the Sisu@UT with the username and password of the University computer network (the same you use for logging in to the SIS).
+Teachers can log in to the Sisu@UT with the username and password of the university account (the same you use for logging in to the SIS).

 H5P content authoring tool (https://h5p.org) is integrated into Moodle, which allows the lecturer to create different types of interactive exercises for the e-course using the interactive content activity or to upload interactive content files created elsewhere.